 |Accessible taxis notes|

-A 2012 redesign created a much easier-to-navigate station than before.
-All platforms are accessible by two footbridges, one with lifts and stairs and the other with ramps (located at the far end of the station).
-Platform 1, 2 and 3 are predominantly for southbound trains to London, and platforms 4 to 7 provide northbound and cross-country services.
-Platform 1A has a Starbucks and platform 5, another cafe.
-Outside the main entrance has cycle hire and there is parking for 730 cars.
+Peterborough train station has 7 platforms, all of which are accessible by two footbridges, one with lifts and stairs and the other with ramps (located at the far end of the station).
+Platforms 1, 2, and 3 are predominantly for southbound trains to London, and platforms 4 to 7 provide northbound and cross-country services.
+Platform 1A has a Starbucks and platform 5 another cafe.